For Service Learning Providers/Community Partners

 How Do Students Benefit from Service Learning?

-Learning outcomes—deeper understanding of course material, positive impact on student engagement, retention,
+- Learning outcomes—deeper understanding of course material, positive impact on student engagement, retention, and graduation rates.

 How Do Community Partners Benefit?